jacksonianrtaylor/movie_rec_proj/README.md

 In this notebook the answer to the question, how are movies similair? is answered with the notion of similair text based metadata
-This is the process behind feature_2, another content based predictor
+This is the process behind feature_2, another content based predictor.

 How is this data used to define the notion of similair movies and how can it be a potential asset:

-- the constrcutedData.csv is built from the source data
+- the constructed_data.csv is built from the source data
-- this includes all the relevant data columns from every .csv in the entire movies data set that might produce helpful text data
+- this may include all the relevant data columns from every .csv in the entire movies data set that might produce helpful text data or a
+  single columns genres. (in the current program genres is the only column used) (Note: see the notebook (cell 7) for changing the current corpus from genres to all columns)

-- every line in the constrcutedData.csv has a user id, a movie id and a number of columns that hold valuable text data of the movie the user watched
+- Every line in the constructed_data.csv has a user id, a movie id and a number of columns that hold valuable text data of the movie the user watched

 - for each movie the user watched, certain columns of text data are selected and combined to create an ordered set of words